Hadis-jamali/meal-sharing/README.md

 ## ⛏️ What I Learned :

 During the development of this project, I faced several challenges that helped me learn new skills and technologies.
-Some of the challenges I faced include building a Star component for leaving a rating for a meal, a Modal component, and make it responsive.
+Some of the challenges I faced include building a Star component for leaving a rating for a meal, a Modal component, add slider, and make it responsive.

 Through these challenges, I was able to gain a better understanding of React, CSS, and Frontend Development in general.
 I also learned how to work with Express.js, KnexJS, and PostgreSQL and mySQL to build a full-stack web application.